 Within weeks some 20 enthusiasts came on board and "put their money where their mouth is".
 The rest is history.
 Land was bought, permissions sought from a myriad of authorities and the most important element - a runway - was built by 2003.
 The dream dubbed "Orly Airpark" had become a reality.
 Today, the enthusiastic group has over 40 shareholders, most of whom fly small aircraft or are otherwise active in aviation.
 They jointly own some 230 acres of land near Ollooloitikosh (hence the name "Orly"), with a flat plateau for the runway, an attractive valley with a seasonal stream and lush savannah vegetation.

-Orly Airpark is now the most secure airport in Kenya, entirely surrounded by an electric fence.
-Seven houses and a fifteen hangars have been erected, as well as an Airport Lounge and a new Club House of the Aero Club of East Africa.
+Orly Airpark is now the most secure airport in Kenya, entirely surrounded by an electric fence and Orly Airpark Security Guards.
+The internal access road has been resurfaced.
+Nine houses and a twenty one hangars have been erected, as well as an Airport Lounge and a Club House of the Aero Club of East Africa.
 Many challenges were overcome by the tenacious group, including construction of a 2 km access road, a bridge across the river, an internal distributor road, borehole, water distribution network and staff housing.
-Much remains to be done, but Orly Airpark is operational.
-Future plans include additional houses, hangars, a second runway, mains connection to the electricity grid, a Flying School and an Aircraft Maintenance facility.

 Orly Airpark now has 2 fully usable Runways; Runway 10/28 with Cabro for 650m and Murram for 550m and Runway 07/25 being Grass of 750m (closed immediately after rain).
 Orly Airpark now has a Fuel Bowser courtesy of the Kenya School of Flying so AVGAS is now available to Members and Non Members alike for just a fraction above the cost elsewhere, due to transport.